Azure/MS-AMP/README.md

     scaler.step(optimizer)
 ```

 A runnable, comprehensive MNIST example demonstrating good practices can be found [here](./examples).
+For more examples, please go to [MS-AMP-Examples](https://github.com/Azure/MS-AMP-Examples).

 Recognized optimizers are torch.optim.Adam and torch.optim.AdamW.